-Quick five is an idea I came up when my kids were little.
+When my kids were little keeping the house tidy was hard.
+It seemed like every time I cleaned up one mess a new one popped up.
+I had to be creative to motivate the kids to pick up their things.
+Quick five is a game I made up when my kids were little.
 Kids love to help.
 Games help kids learn to clean up after themselves.

-Clean in increments.
+Cleaning in increments is always the best bet.
 Sometimes tidying a few things helps.
-The next day clean something else after a while you will find your home is much cleaner with a little time and effort.
+The next day clean something else.
+You will discover your home is much cleaner with a little time and effort.

 Many clean and tidy houses are not that clean; you will go into a room, and it needs dusting or vacuuming.
 Some homes are neat, but upon closer inspection you’ll find dust or that maybe the counters are a mess.
 Some people use a closet to hide everything.

 Home organization and cleaning need not be the focus of your life.
-Concepts like spending 10 to 20 minutes cleaning help some.
-Time or even the energy to clean can affect how you clean.
+Concepts like spending 10 to 20 minutes cleaning can be effective.

 The quick five means if my living room needs tidying, I will clean that room fast.
 The couch is messy.
 I have a cluttered coffee table.
 The floor needs vacuuming; my kids left their stuff on the floor.
 A basket of laundry on the floor.
 These problems are easy to fix.